AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/groupsAndVariables.rst

 .. seealso:: :ref:`UX guidelines on text blocks <uxTextBlock>`

 Text blocks are content blocks (the same as variable blocks and image blocks) that contain **exclusively text**.
+They support :ref:`markdown <calculatorStructureV2Markdown>`, LaTeX, and :ref:`dynamic prints <calculatorv2dynamicprintfunctions>`.

-Text blocks support the use of **multiple chunks of text** in sequential order.
+Text blocks may have **multiple chunks of text** in sequential order.
 Each chunk can have **multiple alternatives ("variants")**, one of which is selected dynamically through :ref:`standard conditional alternative rules <calculatorsV2ConditionalAlternatives>`.
 The selected chunks are stitched together in-line.